x8699876/Rapid-Delete-Pro/README.md

 ## How to run

 Open the console and go to the directory which you want to purge and run the rdpro.
-Run rdpro.sh in unix/linux environment.
+Run rdpro.sh in unix/linux environment. see below for examples.

 ## rdpro -h for help